 - DT.C.1 NAWG opposes federal taxes on agricultural inputs.
-(Renewed March 2017) - DT.C.2 NAWG opposes imposing self-employment taxes on land or machinery rent (Renewed March 2017) - DT.C.3 NAWG opposes the creation of a federal value added tax.
-(Renewed March 2017) - DT.C.4 NAWG supports allowing producers to transfer monies received from the sale of agricultural land or assets to tax deferred retirement accounts.
+(Renewed March 2017) - DT.C.2 NAWG opposes imposing self employment taxes on land or machinery rent.
+(Renewed March 2017) - DT.C.3 NAWG opposes the creation of a federalvalue added tax.
+(Renewed March 2017)

+- DT.C.4 NAWG supports allowing producers to transfer monies received from the sale of agricultural land or assets to tax deferred retirement accounts.
 (Renewed March 2017) - DT.C.5 NAWG supports taxing foreign investors on the same basis as U.S. citizens.
 (Renewed March 2017) - DT.C.6 NAWG believes that income generated by agricultural properties owned by non-profit or tax-exempt organizations should be subject to income taxes.
-(Renewed March 2017) - DT.C.7 NAWG supports the use of, and encourages the IRS to allow, IRA and other producer retirement account investment in farmer owned, value-added cooperatives.
-(Renewed March 2017) - DT.C.8 NAWG believes that any private land purchased by federal and state agencies

-- should remain on local tax rolls.
+(Renewed March 2017) - DT.C.7 NAWG supports the use of, and encourages the IRS to allow, IRA and other producer retirement account investment in farmer owned, valueadded cooperatives.
+(Renewed March 2017) - DT.C.8 NAWG believes that any private land purchased by federal and state agencies should remain on local tax rolls.
 (Renewed March 2017) - DT.C.9 NAWG supports full funding of the "Payment in Lieu of Taxes" law (PILT).
 (Renewed February 2018) - DT.C.10 NAWG supports allowing recapture income from the sale of tangible personal property to be recognized under the installment method.
 (Renewed March 2017) - DT.C.11 NAWG supports:

-A. the elimination of capital gains taxes; deduction of state sales and income tax for federal taxes;
+A.the elimination of capital gains taxes;

+B.deduction of state sales and income tax for federal taxes;

-B. increasing the maximum deduction for IRA contributions:
+C.increasing the maximum deduction for IRA contributions;

-C. tax credits for first time investment in farmer owned facilities;
+D.tax credits for first time investment in farmer owned facilities;

-D. a lifetime tax exemption to offset sale of depreciated farm equipment;

-E. and deductions for farm vehicles not based on mileage logs.
+E.a lifetime tax exemption to offset sale of depreciated farm equipment; and deductions for farm vehicles not based on mileage logs.
 (Renewed March 2017)

 - DT.C.12 NAWG supports a lower capital gains tax for land transfers and capital purchases to qualified beginning farmers.
-(Renewed March 2017) - DT.C.13 NAWG supports the full deduction of membership dues up to \$500 per organization.(Revised March 2017 by Washington) - DT.C.14 Expired March 2016 - DT.C.15 NAWG supports the federal fuel tax exemption for bio-based fuels.
-(Renewed March 201) - DT.C.16 NAWG supports the permanent extension of section 179 at the level of \$1,000,000, indexed for inflation from the time of passage, and the permanent extension of bonus depreciation at the level of 100 percent.
-(Revised February 2018) - DT.C.17 NAWG opposes the IRS rule requiring capitalization of repairs over \$500.
-(Renewed March 2017) - DT.C.18 NAWG opposes farms being required to use accrual accounting.
-(Renewed March 2017)

-- DT.C.19 NAWG supports maintaining a depreciation (cost recovery system which preserves a single purpose agricultural building classification and also qualifies these structures for Section 179.
+(Renewed March 2017) - DT.C.13 NAWG supports the full deduction of membership dues up to \$500 per organization.
+(Revised March 2017 by Washington) - DT.C.14 Expired March 2016 - DT.C.15 NAWG supports the federal fuel tax exemption for bio-based fuels.
+(Renewed March 2017) - DT.C.16 NAWG supports the permanent extension of section 179 at the level of \$1,000,000 indexed for inflation from the time of passage, and the extension of bonus depreciation at the level of 100 percent.
+(Revised February 2018) - DT.C.17 NAWG opposes the IRS rule requiring capitalization of repairs over \$500.(Renewed March 2017) - DT.C.18 NAWG opposes farms being required to use accrual accounting.
+(Renewed March 2017) - DT.C.19 NAWG supports maintaining a depreciation (cost recovery system) which preserves a single purpose agricultural building classification and also qualifies these structures for Section 179.
+(Montana, March 2017) - DT.C.20 NAWG supports the deductibility of an employer's health insurance premium and medical expenses paid on behalf of employees as a business expense on its tax return.
+(Montana, March 2017) - DT.C.21 NAWG supports federal tax legislation or other actions that would invalidate the proposed and/or final